I’ve been using Google Drive to create and manage almost all of my projects, including my writings at SoftwareHow.

 Once your file is downloaded, you can then refer to this Microsoft guide to get the pictures you want from the PowerPoint.

-So, what you think about the preferred method I just showed to you?
+So, what do you think about the preferred method I just showed to you?
 Are you able to get your images out of a Google Slides presentation?
 Or did you happen to find out a better trick to get the job done?
-Please let me know.
+Let me know.

 Or more-quickly, in Chrome, you can right click somewhere in the white space above the presentation and click “inspect”.